What does horse poop look like and how often do horses poop?

-Whether you own a high-performance eventer, a working horse, or a much-loved pet pony, you need to know the answer to this.
+Whether you own a high-performance eventer, a working ranch horse, or a much-loved pet pony, you need to know what the characteristics of your horse’s poop mean.
 It’s one of the first ways your horse’s body will communicate distress.

 Your horse produces around 9 tons of poop every year.
-That’s one big mound of messages coming direct from his digestive tract.
+That’s one big mound of messages coming straight from his digestive tract.

 But what does it all mean?
 And what should you do if you spot a problem?